jhancock532/Everyday/README.md

 ## Day 18 - Twitter Simulator

 Ok, this.
 This is getting quite difficult.
 The quality of the pieces / how I present them is going to take a hit.
 It's time to step back and reconsider the daily deliverables for this project.
-The conflict with twitter has reached a point I'm no longer happy putting work out on it unless it's finished.
-So I'm changing my definition.
-One new pen every day, forked from a previous pen.

 I'm not going to needlessly stress myself out over a goal that I'm setting for myself, especially if doing so means I give up quicker.
 This is just the start, I've got a long way to go yet, and I'll work things out more as I go along.